nix-community/nixd/docs/user-guide.md

 Because nix itself does not preserve enough source locations.
 We can only know about where is the start point of an `AttrDef`, but we cannot even know where is the `=`, or where is the expression.

-So hover information may only works on limited nix AST nodes, that nix do not discards it.
+So hover information may only works on limited nix AST nodes, that nix does not discard it.

 #### Why there is no rename & code action now?